Bear mauls 10-year-old in grandparents’ Connecticut backyard - The Boston Globe

-A 250-pound black bear mauled a 10-year-old boy playing in his grandparents’ backyard in Connecticut and tried to drag him away before the animal was fatally shot by police, authorities said.
+MORRIS, Conn.
+(AP) — A 250-pound (113-kilogram) black bear mauled a 10-year-old boy playing in his grandparents’ backyard in Connecticut and tried to drag him away before the animal was fatally shot by police, authorities said.

 The child was attacked about 11 a.m.
 Sunday in the town of Morris, the state Department of Energy and Environmental Protection said.
 He was taken to a hospital for treatment of injuries that were not life-threatening.